joao8tunes/dict2dataframe/README.md

 ## 2. Usage

 To use this package in your environment, just import the modules you want to use.
 Available modules are in the `dict2dataframe/` directory.
-Below you can see a simple example of using this package:
+Below you can check out some examples of using this package.

 Importing our sample data from file: